jimfrob/A600FastRAM/README.md

-# OpenAmiga600FastRamExpansion
+# A600FastRAM
-OpenAmiga600FastRamExpansion is an Open Hardware 4 MB Fast RAM Expansion for the Commodore Amiga 600 Computer.
+A600FastRAM is an Open Hardware 4 MB Fast RAM Expansion for the Commodore Amiga 600 Computer.
+It is an almost complete copy of SukkoPera's OpenAmiga600FastRamExpansion.
+All that has been altered is the PCB design.
+This is because that design sticks out over Denise and would not fit with my RGB2HDMI.
+I have designed this board to fit around the Kickstart chip.
+I also used the Freerouting plugin in Kicad 7.0 as I find I'm not that good at routing traces manually.

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmiga600FastRamExpansion/master/doc/render-top.png)